-Complainant alleges that a judge from the United States District Court for the District of Columbia has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts.
-Specifically, complainant alleges that the subject judge has filed a defective oath of office.
+Complainant alleges that a judge from the United States District Court has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts.
+Specifically, complainant alleges that the subject judge's decision was the result of an improper motive, bribe, ex parte contact, and racial and ethnic bias.
 Complainant's allegation, however, does not provide any grounds for action against the subject judge.

-Complainant's allegation that the subject judge has a defective oath of office is without merit.
-The subject judge's oath of office is valid and complainant has failed to provide any evidence to the contrary.
-This allegation, therefore, lacks any evidence to raise an inference that misconduct has occurred.
-See U.S.C.
-352(b)(1)(A)(iii) and JUD.
-CONF.
-U.S., RULES FOR JUDICIAL-CONDUCT AND JUDICIAL-DISABILITY PROCEEDINGS 11(c)(1)(D).
+Without providing any additional facts or supporting evidence, complainant asserts that the subject judge's "judicial decision was the result of an (1) improper motive, . . .
+(2) a bribe, . . .
+(3) ex parte contact, . . .
+(4) racial, . . . [and] (5) ethnic bias."
+The allegation, therefore, must be dismissed as lacking any evidence to raise an inference that misconduct has occurred.
+See U.S.C. § 352(b)(1)(A)(iii) and Jud.
+Conf.
+U.S., Rules for Judicial-Conduct and Judicial-Disability Proceedings 11(c)(1)(D).

-Thus, because the allegation lacks sufficient evidence to infer that misconduct has occurred, the complaint must be dismissed.1
+Because complainant's allegations lack sufficient evidence to raise an inference that misconduct has occurred, the complaint must be dismissed.1